-What Will They Learn?™ evaluates every four-year public university with a stated liberal arts mission as well as hundreds of private colleges and universities selected on the basis of size, mission, and regional representation.
-All schools in the What Will Will They Learn™ study are regionally-accredited, nonprofit institutions.
-Combined, the over 1,100 institutions in the What Will They Learn?™ study enroll over 7.5 million students, more than two-thirds of all students enrolled in four-year liberal arts schools nationwide.
+What Will They Learn?® evaluates every four-year public university with a stated liberal arts mission as well as hundreds of private colleges and universities selected on the basis of size, mission, and regional representation.
+All schools in the What Will They Learn?® study are regionally accredited, nonprofit institutions.
+Combined, the over 1,100 institutions in the What Will They Learn?® study enroll nearly eight million students, more than two-thirds of all students enrolled in four-year liberal arts schools nationwide.

 Overall, the results are troubling.
 The grade tally tells the story:

 A 22 (2%)

 Less than half of the schools studied require: